canopas/bite-space/website/README.md

 ## Support

-If you encounter any issues or have any questions regarding the Bite Space website, feel free to reach out to us, we're here to help!
+If you encounter any issues or have any questions regarding the Bite Space website, feel free to reach out to us at GitHub [canopas](https://github.com/canopas) or [@canopassoftware](https://twitter.com/canopassoftware), we're here to help!